Blablabla3012/RedBulb-Inversion/README.md

 <a/>

 # ToDo:
-swap Type of demonic Angel and angelic Devil (make consistent with Stairway) \
 unwanted behavior with dataHolder:
 * spawn item in demonic Angel, leave, reenter: on pickup: player gets broken heart
 * spawn item in angelic Devil, leave, reenter: on pickup: blocks Angel